 |Special announcement on July 17, 1913.|

-Upon their arrival in Asbury Park, Cecilia Weiss had suffered a stroke that left part of her body paralyzed.
+Upon their arrival in Asbury Park, Cecelia Weiss had suffered a stroke that left part of her body paralyzed.
 She was tended to in Room 18 at the Imperial Hotel by Dr. James Ackerman, who put her on the critical list.
 Hardeen phoned his brother Leopold and sister Gladys who quickly arrived from New York.
-After escaping from the Tusting packing crate at the Lyric, Hardeen rushed back to Cecilia's bedside.
+After escaping from the Tusting packing crate at the Lyric, Hardeen rushed back to Cecelia's bedside.
 She struggled to communicate a message for Houdini, but was unable to speak.
 She died at 12:15 AM on July 17.

 Hardeen sent a cable to Houdini notifying him of their mother's death.
 Thinking it was simply a welcoming message from "the folks", he delayed opening it.
 After performing his Water Torture Cell at the Circus Beketow in Copenhagen before an audience that included the royal princes (Houdini did his act in Danish), he finally read Hardeen's cable at a press reception and fell unconscious to the floor.